The ultimate guide to intermittent fasting 20:4

 We know this can sound like a tall order if you’re not used to eating foods like this.
 Here are three things to help you out:

-1. Learn how to how to meal plan
+- Learn how to meal plan

-1. Focus more on what TO eat and less on what NOT to eat
+- Focus more on what TO eat and less on what NOT to eat

 Getting more health-promoting foods into your diet will naturally push out the less health-promoting foods.
-Plus, it’s more psychologically satisfying (and motivating) to focus on doing than not-doing.
+Plus, it’s more psychologically satisfying (and motivating) to focus on doing than not doing.

-All you need to do is take our SIMPLE quiz, and we’ll get you all set up!
+All you need to do is take our Simple quiz, and we’ll get you all set up!

 Of course, keep your eating for your eating window.
 During your fasts, stick to calorie-free drinks like tea without milk or sugar, black coffee, and water.

-The 2 versions of 20:4: Warrior or clean?
+The two versions of 20:4: Warrior or clean?

 While we strongly recommend you do your best to include some nutrient-rich, health-promoting foods, some advocates of 20:4 are a little looser in their guidelines.